xaionaro-go/ffstream/.github/instructions/ffstream.instructions.md

 - The ADB server with the real test phones is available at `172.17.0.1`.
 The IP address of the phone itself is 192.168.0.159.
 - When running `ffstream` on the phone, don't forget `LD_LIBRARY_PATH=/data/data/com.termux/files/home/lib`.
+- Destination `192.168.0.131:9713` (from the phone) is forwarded to Agent's environment/container.
+Use this port to listen (with `avd`) for RTMP streams from `ffstream` running on the phone.
+- To connect to the phone via ffstreamctl use `ffstreamctl --remote-addr tcp+ssl:192.168.0.159:3593 pipelines get`, but `ffstream` on the phone should also have `-listen_control 0.0.0.0:3593`.

 ## 5. Production environment

 - There is a gRPC interface supported by `ffstream` (`172.29.170.2:3593`).
 If you need some specific debugging information that is not provided by the interface then add the required debugging capabilities into the gRPC interface (so that the next time a similar bug happens, it is easier to diagnose).
-One of the useful features that already exists is: `ffstreamctl --remote-addr tcp+ssl:<HOST>:3593 pipelines get` (to get the current avpipeline).
+One of the useful features that already exists is: `ffstreamctl --remote-addr tcp+ssl:172.29.170.2:3593 pipelines get` (to get the current avpipeline).
 - You may also get the logs in `/tmp/mediamtx.log` (via SSH to `root@172.29.170.2`).
 If some logs are missing, add more logging to `ffstream` so that next time it will be easier to diagnose.
 - When running `ffstream` on the phone, don't forget `LD_LIBRARY_PATH=/data/data/com.termux/files/home/lib`.
 - Do not change anything on the production phone, do not restart anything.
 You may "only look, not touch".